maximedaniel/HapticHIVE/README.md

 # dfp-hackathon

-Instructions to install and use HapticHIVE for the DFP hackathon (May 19th, 2023 at UBC-Okanagan)
+Instructions to install and use the HapticHIVE hardware during the DFP hackathon on May 19th, 2023 at UBC's Okanagan Campus.

 ## Installation
 1. Download & Install Arduino IDE 2.1.0